msuokas-bco/nanopore_v4v5_amplicon/README.md

 dada_pipelinen_rds_version.docx - rendered docx document

-Data contains unpublished results and thus data, object and results are not publicly available
+Data is currently unpublished, so source and resource files are hidden and samples anonymised.
+Treat other data with respect.